IE-Blockchain-Team/python_blockchain_app/README.md

 A basic blockchain server and application written in python using Flask and Requests.
 Forked from this [guide](https://www.ibm.com/developerworks/cloud/library/cl-develop-blockchain-app-in-python/index.html)

 ## Features
+* Decentralization
+  * Each node follows a consensus algorithm
+  * Transactions are broadcasted to all nodes
 * Wallet file generation
   * Uses PBKDF2 for key generation given a password
   * Wallet is encrypted with AES via this key